mei28/luminate.nvim/README.md

     hlgroup = "LuminatePaste",        -- Highlight group for pasted text.
 Default is "LuminatePaste". guibg = "#2d4f67",                -- Background color for GUIs.
 Default is "#2d4f67". fg = "#ebcb8b",                   -- Foreground color.
 Default is "#ebcb8b".
-    HIGHLIGHT_THRESHOLD = 0.9,        -- Threshold for highlighting pasted text.
-Default is 0.9.
     enabled = true,                   -- Enable highlight on paste.
 Default is true. mode = 'n',                       -- Mode in which to map paste.
 Default is 'n' (normal mode). lhs = { 'p', 'P' },               -- Keybindings for paste.
 Default is {'p', 'P'}.